 STEP 7: Add the spinach.
 Stir the curry until the leaves are wilted.

 STEP 8: Season the curry: add finely crushed palm sugar, fish sauce, and tamarind paste to taste.
-If the curry is not enough salty – add fish sauce, not enough sour – tamarind paste, not enough sweet – sugar.
-Serve and enjoy!
+If the curry is not salty enough – add fish sauce, not sour enough – tamarind paste, not sweet enough – more sugar.

 - Use peeled, deveined, and thawed shrimp.

 - Add the shrimp to a pot of hot water.
 The water should be very hot and steaming, but should not be boiling.
 Take the pot off the heat.

 - Stir the shrimp in the pot until cooked through.
 It should take about 3 minutes.
 The shrimps are ready when they’ve changed their color to pink and are no longer gray/translucent.
-The cooking time will depend on the number of shrimp / how big the pot is / how much liquid is in the pot.
-Take on shrimp out and cut it in half to check if it’s cooked through.
+The cooking time will depend on the amount of shrimp / how big the pot is / how much liquid is in the pot.
+Take one shrimp out and cut it in half to check if it’s cooked through.

 How to check if the shrimp is cooked through: it will change its color from grey/translucent to white/pink.

 - do you like fiery hot dishes? add fresh chopped chilis as a garnish

 - if your curry came out too hot – add more coconut milk and broth to dilute the chili flavor.
 The taste of your curry will be more mellow, so make sure to season it to your taste (as mentioned above: more sugar for sweetness, more fish sauce for saltiness, more tamarind sauce/lime juice for sourness).

 - Red curry can be served as soup (without any additions).

 - I served it with rice.
 It’s best to use Jasmine rice, which is very fragrant and flavorful.
 Coconut rice or cilantro lime rice would also be lovely.